The Star Wars program is happening!

 The CryptO'pinion?

 SDI could so easily have been a bust due to the control system (not to mention the massive graphical requirements).
-Alaric Binnie has done a fantastic job, not only aesthetically speaking but migrating the arcade's control system over to the ST by using its keyboard/joystick and mouse.
+Alaric Binnie has done a fantastic job, not only aesthetically speaking but also migrating the arcade's control system over to the ST by using its keyboard/joystick and mouse.
 This combination works a treat, a commendable effort.

 However, I usually find something to moan about and SDI is no exception.
 I failed to see the logic in having a dark blue cursor that can be problematic against the backdrops.
 Also, the power-ups are so difficult to catch.
 No, impossible (for me) to catch!!
 Finally, why aren't we treated to a nuclear explosion at Game Over.
 Oh, how I wanted to see that...

 This is a simple shooter at heart with little depth.
 Some might say it's an alternative Missile Command and I get that, the similarities are there.
 SDI is an exciting shooter and one that is utterly addictive albeit I'm shockingly bad at it.
-Make sure you choose the control method that suits you to prevent western civilisation from catastrophic demise!
+Make sure you choose the control method that suits you to prevent Western civilisation from catastrophic demise!

 No comments: